k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

 **Notes:**

 - The LU_PARAMS' population runs the SQL queries to retrieve the LU tables' data.
-Therefore it has an execution order 999 to run after the remaining LU tables' population.
+Therefore, it has an execution order 999 to run after the remaining LU tables' population.
 - Do not include spaces or special characters in parameter names.
 - Even if parameters do not need to be defined for an LU, the LU_PARAMS table with the ENTITY_ID and SOURCE_ENVIRONMENT columns must be added to the LU Schema to create the `<LU Name>_params` table in the TDM DB.
 The `<LU Name>_params` table is needed by both entities selection methods of a TDM task: [Parameters](/articles/TDM/tdm_gui/17_load_task_regular_mode.md#parameters) and [Random Selection](/articles/TDM/tdm_gui/17_load_task_regular_mode.md#random-selection).